 Allergy Symptoms in Children

 Children can have symptoms that may seem normal or harmless but are actually irritating allergic reactions.
-Since younger children aren’t able to fully communicate how they feel, they may also be experiencing discomfort that you may not be aware of.
+Since younger children aren’t able to fully communicate how they feel, they could be experiencing discomfort that may not be obvious to you.
 That’s why it’s important to always have a skilled allergist evaluate any symptoms your child may be having.

 Common symptoms of allergies in children include rashes or hives, difficulty breathing, frequent sneezing or coughing, runny nose, itchy eyes, and upset stomach.
 Some allergies, including food allergies and bee stings, can be life threatening.
 If you suspect your child may have allergies, or there is a history of allergies in your family, call us today to set up an appointment.
 Early detection is the best prevention.

 “They did the testing on my nine year old daughter who was terrified of needles and they kept her calm and relaxed the whole time.”